washingtonpost/data-police-shootings/README.md

 - `O`: Other
 - `None`: unknown

-`city`: the city where the fatal shooting took place
+`city`: the municipality where the fatal shooting took place.
+Note that in some cases where the shooting

 `state`: two-letter postal code abbreviation